 We have instituted a Bursary Programme where Odgers Berndtson South Africa will support selected student(s) with the cost of their higher education.
 Our intention is to absorb the student into our business when they have complete their studies.
 There is a rigorous selection process which incorporates an individual interview, assessments and review, in order to ensure that the selected student will be a good fit for our company or our clients.

-We are currently sponsoring two full time employees and two part time students at various levels of tertiary education.
+We are currently sponsoring one full time employee and one part time student at various levels of tertiary education.

 Nqobile Que Dabula